Quantum Photonic Gates with Two-Dimensional Random Walkers: Two-Dimensional Quantum Random Walk for Computing

 In addition to the two input waveguide pairs, two output pairs form the output control and target qubits.
 The two injected input photons undergo random walk within the gate and appear in the output waveguides.
 For example, in Fig. \ref{fig1}(b), the two input photons from waveguides 2 and 3 appear in waveguides 2 and 4, indicating the output state as $ \left | 1 \right >_C \left| 1 \right >_T $ where compared to the input state, the target qubit state is flipped.
 The operational principle of the gate is based on in the photons' two-dimensional random walk within the gate's main body, composed of a two-dimensional host and a group of scatterers (depicted as the gray area and distributed white particles in Fig. \ref{fig1}(b), respectively).
 Note that, in Fig. \ref{fig1} two different presentations have been used for the same photon states, the \emph{qubit-state} presentation $ \psi^{qb} $, and \emph{waveguide-occupied state} presentation $\psi^w$.
 The details of the presentations will be discussed in the following.

-The input and output states of the logic gates has been presented in the qubit-state presentation.
+So far, the input and output states of the logic gates has been presented in the qubit-state presentation.
 However, it can be presented in the waveguide-occupied state presentation as well.
-The states corresponding to waveguide-occupied presentation is classified as "occupied" $ \left| \mathcal{O} \right> $ or "unoccupied" $ \left| \mathcal{U} \right> $ depending on whether a photon is "present" or "absent" at the respective waveguide site.
-For example, in a system of four waveguides shown in Fig. \ref{fig1}, the state $ \psi^w_{in} = a^{\dagger}_i, ~ 1, ~ 2, ~ 3, ~ 4 $ indicates the creation of a photon in i$th$ waveguide indicated by $W_i$.
+The possible states corresponding to waveguide-occupied presentation is classified as "occupied" $ \left| \mathcal{O} \right> $ or "unoccupied" $ \left| \mathcal{U} \right> $ depending on whether a photon is "present" or "absent" at the respective waveguide site.
+For example, in a system of four waveguides shown in Fig. \ref{fig1}, the state $ \psi^w_{in} = a^{\dagger} \left| \varnothing_{i} \right>_{in}; ~ 1, ~ 2, ~ 3, ~ 4 $ indicates the creation of a photon in i$th$ input waveguide where $\left| \varnothing_{i} \right>_{in}$ represents its vacuum state.
 For instance in Fig. \ref{fig1}(c) one photon is created in the first waveguide.
 Since there is only one photon in the top waveguide of the pair defining the control qubit,this state can be presented in qubit-state as:

 however in the waveguide-occupied state, it is demonstrated as: